Matt90hz/ObjectsMessenger/README.md

 ```csharp
 services.RegisterMessengers(Assembly.GetExecutingAssembly());
 ```
-This call not only will register all `Messenger` in the given assembly.
-Also registers all the `Messenger` in the `MessengerHub`.
+This call not only registers all `Messenger` instances in the given assembly, but also registers all the `Messenger` instances in the `MessengerHub`.

 ### Property setter
-The `SetAndSend(...)` function can be used to simplify the the sending process for a property.
+The `SetAndSend(...)` function can be used to simplify the sending process for a property.

 ```csharp
 public sealed class UsersViewModel